Categories

 The account levels depend on the level of access your account will have.
 Each level offers more funding options and higher limits with Pro being the highest level.

 A user must be at least 18 years old to register and use an account.
-All the accounts need an email address, full name, date of birth, phone number, and physical address for verification purposes.
+All the accounts need an email address, full name, date of birth, phone number, and postal address for verification purposes.
 Except for starter accounts, they also need to provide employment information and SSN.

 The intermediate and Pro accounts need to provide a valid ID, proof of address, and a face photo.
 Pro accounts need to fill in the KYC questionnaire.